ClassiCube/ClassiCube/readme.md

-ClassicalSharp is a custom Minecraft Classic client written in C# that works on Windows and Linux.
+ClassicalSharp is a custom Minecraft Classic client written in C# that works on both Windows and Linux.
 **It is not affiliated with (or supported by) Mojang AB, Minecraft, or Microsoft in any way.**

 You can get the latest binaries [here](https://github.com/UnknownShadow200/ClassicalSharp/releases).